What Is Hydrocephalus and How Is It Treated?

 - Increasing head circumference

-- Bulging eyes and an inability of the child to look upward with the head facing forward
+- Bulging eyes and an inability to look up while the head is facing forward

 - Very noticeable scalp veins